HarperDB/documentation/docs/deployments/harper-cli.md

 ***

-### Get the status of HarperDB and clustering
+### Get the status of Harper and clustering

-To display the status of the HarperDB process, the clustering hub and leaf processes, the clustering network and replication statuses, run:
+To display the status of the Harper process, the clustering hub and leaf processes, the clustering network and replication statuses, run:

 ```bash
 harperdb status